hzoo/hopeinsource.com/season-3/illich.md

 [41:37] **Dana**: And I'll just add.
 Our beloved friend Gustavo Esteva tells story after story of the aha effect experienced by indigenous peoples who upon conversing about an Illich derived idea, say, Oh, of course.
 That's true.
 We know that.
 So the juxtaposition of people you might say of our class or of our education, who find Illich out of reach, or even more troubling conclusion, in contrast to people among the so-called grassroots.

 [42:12] **Michael**: No, right.
-One of the most joy giving messages that I receive is when somebody says, I've been reading your newsletter for a while, and so I finally picked up tools for conviviality or Deschooling Society or whatever it may be.
+One of the most joy giving messages that I receive is when somebody says, I've been reading your newsletter for a while, and so I finally picked up *Tools for Conviviality* or Deschooling Society or whatever it may be.
 And I actually have often framed, especially when I began writing online, part of what I was doing at least to myself as an effort to translate.
 I certainly hope it was never a question of simplifying, but translating and interpreting the work that is happening in more sort of academic circles, whether that's in the philosophy of technology.

 [42:46] **Michael**: I mean, I think Illich is sort of his own genre in some respects.
 You know, as this question suggests, it doesn't sit neatly within our academic discourse.
 But to introduce people to that work in a way that is inviting, I certainly hope that's part of what I've done and what the newsletter does.
 And actually, I tend to find Illich's work stimulating and provocative.
 But I can see how even sort of the idea of questioning the institutions of medicine and schooling just run so against the grain of the assumptions of modernity's blessings to us and what we take for granted.